 Reduction of methane emissions from biogas systems and landfills

 Biogas, or biomethane, produced at anaerobic digestion plants and extracted from municipal solid waste landfills, is an important renewable energy source that can substitute fossil fuels.
-When using it for generating electricity, heat or and used as a transport fuel it contributes to climate change mitigation.
+When used for generating electricity and heat, or and used as a transport fuel, it contributes to climate change mitigation.
 It thus prevents the addition of fossil carbon, stored in the underground, to the atmosphere.

 However, methane has a high global warming potential and should be prevented from being emitted to the atmosphere.

-The report “Reduction of methane emissions from biogas systems and landfills – Methane oxidation treatment for system with low gas fluxes and ow methane concentrations” presents several process technologies for methane oxidation that can convert waste gases with low methane concentrations emitted at low flow rates.
-The reports present also several real-world applications of these technologies.
-This report is drafted by Task 37 (Energy from biogas).
+The report “Reduction of methane emissions from biogas systems and landfills – Methane oxidation treatment for system with low gas fluxes and low methane concentrations”, produced by Task 37 (Energy from biogas), presents several process technologies for methane oxidation that can convert waste gases with low methane concentrations emitted at low flow rates.
+The report presents also several real-world applications of these technologies.

 Download the full report “Reduction of methane emissions from biogas systems and landfills”